dmrokan/gsl4godot_gsl/doc/movstat.rst

    This function computes the moving median of the input vector :data:`x`, storing the output in :data:`y`.
 The parameter :data:`endtype` specifies how windows near the ends of the input should be handled.
+It is allowed for :data:`x` = :data:`y` for an in-place moving window median.

 Robust Scale Estimation
 =======================